Delivery Modality

 - Online: Classes are web-based, with no face-to-face meetings.

+All Fanshawe courses have a FanshaweOnline (FOL) course, but the delivery modality and mode will determine what strategies and tools are needed to interact with your students through this course.
 You can identify the delivery modality and mode of your course(s) by reviewing your Class Schedule.

 Access Your Schedule